MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/compliance/compliance-application-compliance.md

 ### <a name="comply-quickly-with-discovery-requests-and-reporting-demands"></a>Comply quickly with discovery requests and reporting demands

-- Save time    when you create    standard reports that use common business parameters and criteria to satisfy typical reporting needs, ranging from order summaries to ageing accounts receivable.
+- Save time    when you create    standard reports that use common business parameters and criteria to satisfy typical reporting needs, ranging from order summaries to ageing sales ledger.
 - Perform complex reviews with basic or    advanced business analytics functionality.
 - Create custom reports and display in product and by utilizing integration to Microsoft PowerBI.
 - Speed    transmission of    financial information to customers, shareholders, regulatory agencies, and the public with XML-based XBRL documents that support the exchange of financial information across different software and technologies, including the Internet.